-\end{lemma} For fluency of the description, we defer the proof to the Appendix.
-Denote $\mu_{\hat{\alpha}_{n}}^{d}$ to be the posterior probability measure for our original problem and $\mu_{\hat{\alpha}_{n}}^{md}$ to be the posterior probability measure for the transformed problem.
+\end{lemma} Let $\mu_{\hat{\alpha}_{n}}^{d}$ be the posterior probability measure for our original problem and $\mu_{\hat{\alpha}_{n}}^{md}$ be the posterior probability measure for the transformed problem.
 The two posterior probability measures are all Gaussian due to our assumptions.
 Using the relations between $m$ and $u$, we know that